BalancerMaxis/AuraRegistry/README.md

 Some notes:
 * Upon deployment, someone will have to populate poolList with all the gauges.

-* validateList upper bound must not be more than the max pid of the booster
+* validateList upper bound must not be more than the max pid of the booster (booster.poolLength())

 * line 56 (which checks if a pid has been shutdown) has been edited out for testing purposes